 - Mashed Banana - Also adds natural sweetness and moisture to the muffins!

 - Grated Zucchini - Of course!
-I used about one and a half small-sized zucchinis for this recipe.
+I used about one and a half small-sized zucchini for this recipe.
 As long as you have a cup of grated zucchini you are good.
+Be sure to grate it fine.

-In a large bowl add both sugars, vegetable oil and mashed banana then whisk until combined.
-Add both eggs and whisk until emulsified then add the grated zucchini.
-Stir well.
+- In a large bowl whisk together your "wet" ingredients.
+Which means both sugars, vegetable oil and mashed banana.
+Add both eggs and whisk until emulsified then stir in the grated zucchini.

 🧁Storing Leftover Muffins

-Banana zucchini muffins also freeze super well.
-I like to freeze all my goodies on a sheet pan first then throw them frozen into a gallon size freezer bag.
+Freezing: I like to freeze all my goodies on a sheet pan first then throw them frozen into a gallon size freezer bag.
 This way they don't get smooshed.
-You can defrost in the microwave or leave at room temperature for a couple hours.
+You can defrost in the microwave or leave at room temperature for a couple of hours.

 Gluten Free Zucchini Muffins